 All that’s left is to fill any corner gaps, paint and hang.
 If you’re an ace with a miter saw, you might not even need to do this!

 6. Fill the mitered corners, where needed, with the wood filler, smoothing with your finger.
 Allow to dry and lightly sand the filled areas.

 7. After a bit of touch-up painting on the corners, no one will be the wiser to the less-than-perfect miter job.

-Though I don’t know what I’m more inspired by- my clippings and photos, or the fact that this $300.00 bulletin board knock-off cost us just over $20.oo.
+I don’t know what I’m more inspired by!
+My clippings and photos, or the fact that this $300.00 DIY framed bulletin board knock-off cost us just over $20.oo.
 What do you think?

 - DIY Shelves Makeover